UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the SkillUp Quiz project which is hosted on GitHub.
+The following is a set of guidelines for contributing to the SkillUP Quiz project which is hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents